Capabilities and ChromeOptions

 debuggerAddress string

 excludeSwitches list of strings List of Chrome command line switches to exclude that ChromeDriver by default passes when starting Chrome.
-Do not prefix switches with --.
+Don't prefix switches with --.

 perfLoggingPrefs dictionary An optional dictionary that specifies performance logging preferences.
 See below for more information.

-windowTypes list of strings A list of window types that will appear in the list of window handles.
-For access to <webview> elements, include "webview" in this list.
+windowTypes list of strings A list of window types that appear in the list of window handles.
+For access to webview elements, include "webview" in this list.

 perfLoggingPrefs object